MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/ontology-overview.md

 ---
-title: Enterprise Graph ontology overview | Microsoft Docs
+title: Enterprise Graph by Microsoft ontology overview
-description: Key concepts in your ontology
+description: Key concepts in your ontology for Enterprise Graph by Microsoft
 author: microsteve

 ms.topic: conceptual